Best Fuji Accessories

 Unfortunately, you won’t be able to use the dial on the handle of the Crane 2 to adjust the focus of your Fuji camera (a feature exclusive to Canon cameras), so you need to rely on your Fuji camera’s subject tracking, or your own manual focusing abilities.

-A dedicated monitor may not be top of your list of Fuji accessories, but as you become more confident with your video shooting, it’s useful if not essential.
+A dedicated monitor or external camera screen may not be top of your list of Fuji accessories, but as you become more confident with your video shooting, it’s useful if not essential.

 Having a larger monitor on top of your camera allows you to compose your shot and check focus much easier than by trying to use the LCD on the back of your camera.